A family business built on integrity

 Kingman based C.S.
 Grigg & Sons, sells their family owned business to Rebel Oil Company.

-Rebel Oil sales 55 retail Rebel C-Stores and focuses on wholesale growth.
+Rebel Oil sells 55 retail Rebel C-Stores and focuses on wholesale growth.

 Rebel purchases the old Goodspeed facility located in Hesperia, CA.